-Christians often display a fish symbol (referred to as the Ichthus) on their cars to let others know they believe in Jesus.
+What is referred to as the Ichthus is a fish symbol (see above) Christians often display on their cars.
+They do this to let others know they believe in Jesus.
 Few, however, consider how it begun to represent faith in Christ and fewer still the traditions behind its use.

-Though its origin is somewhat uncertain, some believe the association of fish and Christianity began with the Greek word ichthus (or ichthys, Strong's Concordance #G2486), translated twenty times in the New Testament as 'fish.'
+Though its origin is somewhat uncertain, some believe the association of fish and Christianity began with the Greek word ichthus (or ichthys), translated twenty times in the New Testament as 'fish.'
 This association was likely encouraged by the fact that at least half of Jesus' twelve disciples were fishermen.
-Those who pursued this trade for a living included James and John (who were brothers), Peter and Andrew (also brothers), Thomas and Nathanael (see Matthew 4:21 - 22, John 21:1 - 3, etc.).
-In fact, five out of the first six disciples called to be a special witness of our Savior's ministry were fishermen.
-Additionally, it was Christ Himself who told Peter and Andrew that instead of catching fish (ichthus) He would train them to "catch" men (an allusion to the preaching of the gospel and the conversions it would bring, see Matthew 4:19, 13:47 - 48, Mark 1:17).
+Those who pursued this trade included James and John, Peter and Andrew, as well as Thomas and Nathanael (Matthew 4:21 - 22, John 21:1 - 3, etc.).
+Five out of the first six disciples called by the Lord were fishermen.
+It was Christ Himself who told Peter and Andrew that instead of catching fish (ichthus) He would train them to "catch" men (an allusion to the preaching of the gospel and the conversions it would bring, see Matthew 4:19, 13:47 - 48, Mark 1:17).

 According to several Bible commentaries, some in the early New Testament church used the Ichthus as a secret reference (cipher) for Jesus.
 This correlation apparently led to the creation of an easy-to-draw shape (see above) as a profession of faith.
 Catholics state they believe Clement of Alexandria (c.
 150 - 215 A.D.) made the earliest reference to a fish-like symbol (1913 Catholic Encyclopedia).